glitton/react-letsgo/README.md

 This is a Yelp application build on React that allows users to search for any type of business.
 Just enter a search term in the Search business field like 'Thai', 'nail salon', 'garage repair' or any other business term.
-In the Where field, enter a city, state, or zip code
+In the Where field, enter a city, state, or zip code.